PFSCM 20 years of improving access to lifesaving health products

 PFSCM partnership with Global Fund deepens and more clients secured

 PFSCM’s collaboration with the Global Fund continues to yield results.
 PFSCM helped to establish a transit warehouse in Uganda, relieving pressure on the local supply chain.
 The transit warehouse helped avoid about $1.5 million in detention and demurrage charges.
-The Global Fund also launched an online procurement platform, wambo.org, to scale PPM, improve transparency, and reduce prices.
+The Global Fund also launched an online procurement platform, wambo.org, to scale PPM, ease ordering, and reduce prices.

 Furthermore, PFSCM began supporting the Malaria Consortium with full-service procurement and delivery of specialized laboratory equipment, medical supplies, antimalarials, malaria rapid diagnostic tests, essential medicines, and other non-medical products, including computers, spare parts, life jackets, vehicles, ambulances, and motorbikes.